Biography of Henry Purcell

 1670: Purcell completes his first composition in honour of the King’s birthday.

-1673: He is taken on as an assistant to John Hingeston.
-Retires from the Chapel Royal choir.
+1673: He is taken on as an assistant to John Hingeston and retires from the Chapel Royal choir.

-1677: (September) Appointed Court Composer after the death of Matthew Locke, a friend of both his father and Uncle.
+1677: In September he is appointed Court Composer after the death of Matthew Locke, a friend of both his father and uncle.

 1679: Henry Purcell’s first sacred works are produced early in the year.
-Appointed organist at Westminster Abbey.
+He is appointed organist at Westminster Abbey.

 1681: His first child Henry survives for only a few days after baptism.

-1682: Appointed as one of the organists at the Chapel Royal.
-(July) Death of his uncle Henry.
-(August) Birth of his second child which again only survives for a few weeks.
+1682: Are is appointed as one of the organists at the Chapel Royal.
+Death of his uncle Henry in July.
+Birth of his second child which again only survives for a few weeks in August.

 1683: First publication of “Sonatas of Three Parts”.
-(July) “From Hardy Climes and Dangerous Toils of War” first performed for the marriage of King Charle’s niece Anne.
-(December) Succeeds John Hingeston as Keeper of the King’s Keyboards and Wind Instruments.
+In July “From Hardy Climes and Dangerous Toils of War” is first performed for the marriage of King Charle’s niece Anne.
+In December he succeeds John Hingeston as Keeper of the King’s Keyboards and Wind Instruments.

-1685: “Why are all the Muses Mute?” first performed for the new King James the Second.
-Composed the anthem “My Heart is Inditing” for the Coronation.
+1685: “Why are all the Muses Mute?” is first performed for the new King James the Second.
+He composes the anthem “My Heart is Inditing” for the Coronation.

 1686: His third child dies in infancy.
-(14th October) “Ye Tuneful Muses” performed for the King’s birthday.
+“Ye Tuneful Muses” is performed for the King’s birthday on 14th October.

 1687: His fourth child is buried after only surviving a few months.

-1688: Composes eight songs for “A Fool’s Preferment” a comedy by Tom D’Urfey.
-(May) Fifth Child Frances born.
-(December) King James flees England.
+1688: He composes eight songs for “A Fool’s Preferment” a comedy by Tom D’Urfey.
+In May his fifth Child Frances is born.
+In December King James flees England.

-1689: (11th April) Coronation of William and Mary.
-(September) Sixth child Edward born.
-“Dido and Aeneas” first performed at Josia Priest’s School for Young Ladies in London.
+1689: Coronation of William and Mary on 11th April.
+His sixth child Edward is born in September.
+“Dido and Aeneas” is first performed at Josia Priest’s School for Young Ladies in London.

-1690: “Arise my Muse” performed for the Queen’s birthday.
-(May) King William reduces the number of court musicians.
+1690: “Arise my Muse” is performed for the Queen’s birthday.
+In May King William reduces the number of court musicians.

 1691: King William visits Holland taking most of his musicians with him.
-(April) “Love’s Goddess Sure was Blind” performed at the Dorset Garden Theatre.
-(May) “The Fairy Queen” premieres at the Dorset Garden Theatre.
+“Love’s Goddess Sure was Blind” is performed at the Dorset Garden Theatre in April.
+In May “The Fairy Queen” premieres at the Dorset Garden Theatre.

-1693: (November) “The Double Dealer” play is performed at the Theatre Royal Drury Lane containing music by Purcell.
-(December) Seventh child Mary Peters is born.
+1693: “The Double Dealer” play is performed at the Theatre Royal Drury Lane in November containing music by Purcell.
+In December his seventh child Mary Peters is born.

-1694: (November) “The Way of God is an Undefiled Way” is performed to welcome King William back to London from the war in Flanders.
-“Te Deum” and “Jubilate” performed for St. Cecilia’s Day.
+1694: In November “The Way of God is an Undefiled Way” is performed to welcome King William back to London from the war in Flanders.
+“Te Deum” and “Jubilate” is performed for St. Cecilia’s Day.

-1695: (5th March) Funeral procession of Queen Mary is accompanied by music by Purcell.
-(April) “Abdelazer or the Moors Revenge” with music by Henry Purcell revives at Drury Lane.
-(August) “The Indian Queen” first performed at the Dorset Garden Theatre.
+1695: The funeral procession of Queen Mary on 5th March is accompanied by music by Purcell.
+In April “Abdelazer or the Moors Revenge” with music by Henry Purcell revives at Drury Lane.
+In August “The Indian Queen” is first performed at the Dorset Garden Theatre.

 1680: “String Fantasias”.